Frieda-VI/Aviation/docs/pages/Api/Collapser.md

 ### Code Sampling

-Here are some basic example on how the Collapser is meant to be used:
+Here are some basic examples showing how the Collapser is meant to be used:

 ```lua
 --// This Is Our Sample Code \\--